itkhanz/Cleanium/README.md

 * create an abstraction utility (service layer) for the properties configuration
 * create a ConfigManager for all kind of configuration files
+* create a thread-safe Driver Manager to manage the driver instance throughout framework
 *

 ### Part 9 - Managing Page Layers using Composition - Create Dynamic Xpath and avoid multiple elements